Join one of our upcoming courses taking place around the world! Explore now

 1.1 Project Settings

 The Project Settings dialog is used to configure the main analysis parameters of the model.
 To open the dialog, select Project Settings on the toolbar or the Analysis menu.
-For the tutorial, we'll keep all the default parameters.
+For the tutorial, we'll use default parameters.

 1. Select: Analysis > Project Settings project settings